HabanaAI/vllm-fork/README_GAUDI.md

 measurements for a given model.
 The quantization configuration is used during inference.

 > [!TIP]
-> If you are prototyping or testing your model with FP8, you can use the `VLLM_SKIP_WARMUP=true` environment variable to disable the warmup stage, which is time-consuming.
+> If you are prototyping or testing your model with FP8, you can use the `VLLM_SKIP_WARMUP=true` environment variable to disable the warm-up stage, which is time-consuming.
 However, disabling this feature in production environments is not recommended, as it can lead to a significant performance decrease.

 > [!TIP]
-> If you are benchmarking an FP8 model with `scale_format=const`, setting `VLLM_DISABLE_MARK_SCALES_AS_CONST=true` can help speed up the warmup stage.
+> If you are benchmarking an FP8 model with `scale_format=const`, setting `VLLM_DISABLE_MARK_SCALES_AS_CONST=true` can help speed up the warm-up stage.

 > [!TIP]
 > When using FP8 models, you may experience timeouts caused by the long compilation time of FP8 operations.
 To mitigate this, set the following environment variables: